 - Your location data is stored in a cookie, which is stored for a day.

 - We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests and your interests and fundamental rights do not override those interests.
-Such legitimate interests include; ensuring the quality of services we provide to you; collecting information for marketing purposes; communicating with you;
+Such legitimate interests include; ensuring the quality of services we provide to you; collecting information for marketing purposes; or communicating with you.

 - Where we need to comply with a legal or regulatory obligation.

 - Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email.
 You have the right to withdraw consent to marketing at any time by emailing email@example.com.

 Purposes for which we will use your personal data